 It worked.
 Dinowitz and then state Sen. Jeffrey Klein passed a state law specifically targeting this project.
 When it passed in 2015, it made moving forward with the medical pavilion too complicated to proceed, adding layers of bureaucracy.
 Montefiore backed out.

-Simone Development still owned the property, however, and floated the idea of an 11-story, 48-unit luxury apartment complex with street-level retail space.
+Simone Development still owned the property, however, and floated the idea of a 14-story, 48-unit luxury apartment complex with street-level retail space.
 The company hired Newman Design in 2017 and then filed blueprints with the city.
 Everything seemed set to begin, but nothing happened.

 The lot sat empty for two years.
 The state law that shot down Montefiore’s plan was eventually repealed.
 Most people thought Simone would sell the land and move on.
 Other business owners looked at the lot, longing for extra parking to boost their traffic.
 As the seasons stretched on, the lot faded into the background.